 Perhaps the best way to research historical effects of dive-bomber attacks is to review Peter Smith’s book and study various tables that document number of bomb hits and resultant damage.
 For ships, books such as those by Garzke, Friedman, John Campbell, J.N.
 Westwood et. al. have detailed descriptions of battle damage for battleships, cruisers, aircraft carriers and destroyers.
 Information on gunfire damage is often relevant as bombs and shells are simply alternative ways of delivering a weapon.

-Appendix C: Authorized Use of This Data & Models:
+Appendix C: Authorised Use of This Data & Models:

 Free use (without payment) of models and information contained in this article is allowed for game development (whether commercial or not), school or scholarly research PROVIDED this article is referenced and a link to www.dionysus.biz is provided.
 For printed material, provide the web address in lieu of link.
 The required format is: